 The system includes several laser emitters which is why it can simultaneously grapple with a large number of targets or concentrate on a single object.Developed by the Russian research and production association Astrofizika (Astrophysics), the system is already undergoing a number of tests, the sources said.

 “Currently, the system is in a high state of readiness,” one of the sources said, without elaborating.

-Posted by GPD on February 12, 2017, With 2045 Reads Filed under Military.
+Posted by GPD on February 12, 2017, With 2054 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.